GonczarM/CatCollector/README.md

 }
 ```

-This will reconnect your Django app to your remote database.
+This will change the connection on your Django app to your remote database.

 ## 4. Set Environment Variables